Is a permit required FAQ

 In unincorporated King County, a building permit is required to construct a deck or walking surface more than 30 inches above the ground.
 All structures more than 18 inches above the ground must comply with zoning regulations and setbacks and be built according to the Uniform Residential Code.

 A 36-inch high guardrail with maximum openings such that a 4-inch sphere can not pass through is required to be installed for any walking surface that is more than 30 inches above the adjacent ground surface.

 Application materials are available online at www.kingcounty.gov/property/permits/publications/forms.aspx in the Residential - Addition/Remodel Decks, Garages, Sheds Packet or by contacting the Permitting Department at 206-296-6600.
 The Permitting Department also has Residential prescriptive simple deck design and details (PDF*, 507KB) available.

-To secure a permit for new deck construction, customers must make an appointment to submit their permit application by calling 206-296-6797.
+Customers should come into the DPER Snoqualmie office during customer service hours to secure a permit for new deck construction.
 If sites do not contain critical areas or septic systems, deck permits can be issued over the counter.

 For decks that have not been properly permitted, the Permitting Department can review the structure and issue an Already Built Construction (ABC) permit.
 If the deck is not consistent with King County Code, applicants would be required to bring the structure into compliance.
 A field visit is required and ABC permits are typically issued within 1-2 months.

 More information can be found using the Density and Dimension charts (PDF*, 204KB) in Chapter 21A.12 of the King County Code (KCC) at www.kingcounty.gov/council/legislation/kc_code.aspx.

 How tall of a fence can I build?
 Do I need a permit?